fariasweb/magicfeedback-sdk/README.md

 form.generate(
     "demo_form_div",
     {
-        addButton: true | false // Default false
+        addButton: true | false, // Default false
+        beforeSubmitEvent: ({
+                                loading: boolean,
+                                progress: number,
+                                total: number
+                            }) => {
-        beforeSubmitEvent: function (), //Function to execute before send the form
+        }, //Function to execute before send the form
+        afterSubmitEvent: ({
+                               loading: boolean,
+                               progress: number,
+                               total: number,
+                               response: string, // Response of the server if everything is ok
+                               error: string, // Error of the server if something is wrong }) => {
-        afterSubmitEvent: function (response), //Function to execute after send the form with the response }
+        }, //Function to execute after send the form with the response
+        onLoadedEvent: ({
+                            loading: boolean,
+                            progress: number,
+                            total: number,
+                        }) => {
+        } //Function to execute after load the form
+    }
 )
 ```